 - A. Applicability.
 Section 4.04.19 applies to all small business uses where permitted in Chapter 3.02.
-Individual zoning district regulations apply to small business uses located in those zoning districts.
-Notwithstanding other use-specific standards found in Chapter 4, the following regulations apply when the uses listed in Section 4.04.19.C. are established as a small business, agricultural, and rural use. - B. Minimum Lot Area.
+Individual Zoning Districtzoning district regulations apply to small business uses located in those zoning districts.
+Notwithstanding other use-specific standards found in Chapter 4, the following regulations apply when the uses listed in Section 4.04.19.C. are established as a Small Business, Agriculturalsmall business, agricultural, and Ruralrural use. - B. Minimum Lot Area.
 10 acres.
 Section 4.04.19.B. is not modifiable pursuant to Section 4.01.A. - 1.
-TR-10, TR-3, TR-1, JLMA-1, JLMA-2, JLMA-3, JLMA-20, TR-2, A-10, A-3, PD-RV Zoning Districts.
+TR-10, TR-3, TR-1, JLMA-1, JLMA-2, JLMA-3, JLMA-20, TR-2, A-10, A-3, PD-RV- Zoning Districts.
 Special Exception approval pursuant to Section 10.11 is required for small business uses located on a lot less than 10 acres in size. - 2.
-AR-1 and AR-2 Zoning Districts.
+AR-1 and AR-2-Zoning Districts.
 Minor Special Exception approval pursuant to Section 10.11 is required for small business uses located on a lot less than 10 acres in size. - C. Permitted Small Business Uses.
 The following uses may be approved as small businesses: - 1.
-Business Support Services;

-- 2. Personal Service;

-- 3. Personal Instructional Services;

-- 4. Contractors, excluding retail sales from the premises;

-- 5. Office, Professional;

-- 6. Maintenance and Repair Services, excluding retail sales from the premises;

-- 7. Art Studio;
+Business Support Services; - 2.
+Personal Service; - 3.
+Personal Instructional Services; - 4.
+Contractors, excluding retail sales from the premises; - 5.
+Office, Professional; - 6.
+Maintenance and Repair Services, excluding retail sales from the premises; - 7.
+Art Studio;

 - 8. Antique Shop;

 - 9. Food Preparation; and

 - 10. Except as provided above, retail sales are permitted from the premises only if said items and/or goods for sale are handcrafted, assembled, and/or prepared on the premises.
 Wholesale commercial businesses are prohibited.

-- D. Small Business Site Development Criteria.
+D. Small Business Site Development Criteria.

-- 1. Standards and Restrictions for Small Business Uses.
+1. Standards and Restrictions for Small Business Uses.
 See Table 4.04.19-1.

 Table 4.04.19-1.
 Small Business Uses Acreage No. of Employees Heavy Equip.
-(On-Site) Business Vehicles (On-Site) Less than 10 acres 3 maximum none 2 maximum 10 but less than 50 acres 4 maximum 2 maximum 4 maximum 50 acres or greater 10 maximum 5 maximum 6 maximum of the small business on a regular or part-time basis.
+(On-Site) Business Vehicles (On-Site) Less than 10 acres 3 maximum none 2 maximum 10 but less than 50 acres 4 maximum 2 maximum 4 maximum 50 acres or greater 10 maximum 5 maximum 6 maximum

-A business vehicle may not exceed a rated capacity of one and one half (1.5) tons or have more than two axles.
-An employee is a person, other than members of the household permanently residing on the premises, who is engaged on-site in the operation
+A-Business business vehicle may not exceed a rated capacity of one and one half (1.5) tons and m or have more than two axles.
+An employee is a person, other than members of the household permanently residing on the premises, who is engaged on-site in the operation of the small business on a regular or part-time basis.